 The meniscus is made of rubbery, tough cartilage and serves as a shock absorber between the thighbone and shinbone.
 It can sometimes tear if a person suddenly twists their knee while bearing down on it.

-It’s Time to See a Doctor if:
+It’s Time to See an Atlanta Pain Specialist for Knee Pain Treatment if:

 - You cannot stand to bear any weight on your knee

 - You cannot flex or completely extend your knee